 St. Ignatius Guild

-You are invited to continue the fun and fellowship you found and enjoyed from your time at Loyola by supporting the St. Ignatius Guild (SIG).
+You are invited to continue the fun and fellowship you found at Loyola by supporting the St. Ignatius Guild!

 During the first few years, the SIG hosted only two functions; an annual luncheon (held every January) and the Mothers’ Day of Recollection during Lent.
-As time passed and the SIG grew in membership, the events and responsibilities expanded to include hosting Preview Night for the Loyola High School Mothers’ Guild Annual Spring Luncheon, coordinating setup for the annual Alumni Dinner, assisting with the annual Alumni Golf Tournament and annual Alumni Family Mass, volunteering for Loyola High School Community Service projects and helping the President’s Office when called upon.
+As time passed and the SIG grew in membership, the events and responsibilities expanded to include hosting Preview Night for the Mothers’ Guild Spring Luncheon, coordinating setup for the annual Alumni Dinner, assisting with the annual Alumni Golf Tournament and annual Alumni Family Mass, volunteering for Community Service projects and helping the President’s Office when called upon.
 During the 2003-2004 academic year, the SIG initiated a Lifetime Member category to help further support the SIG’s role in contributing to the faculty endowment fund.